 If you enjoy sunlight, make the most of it.
 No pergolas or garden shade; just a symmetrical, open garden with simple trees and plants.

-A place for sitting and chatting, a place for lying in the sun and a place to keep all your tools safe.
+A place for sitting and chatting, a place for lying in the sun and an extended outdoor living space.
 It’s all about how you make the most out of the space.

 10. Classic benches